 Memorial donations may be made to the Jason Halvorsen Memorial Scholarship Fund, PO Box 106, Ione, OR 97843, or to Pioneer Memorial Hospice PO Box 9, Heppner, OR 97836 or to Willow Creek Terrace, 400 Frank Gilliam Drive.

-To plant a tree in memory of Laurel Ann (Palmateer) Cannon, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Laurel Ann (Palmateer) Cannon, please visit our floral store.